General admission $4.99/students $2

 No advance ticket purchase is available.
 Ticket sales begin 45 minutes prior to the concert in the lobby.
 Cash only.

-This event is available on livestream at the Penn State School of Music.
+This concert is available on livestream at the Penn State School of Music.